 J: I started doing it because they told me to.
 It was a responsibility that I was given!
 I don’t remember who the first person I gave my 101 to is.
 I’ve done a lot over the years.
 I really can’t remember!

 It was given to me as a task because I’d been around for a while.
 I like to think that I know how to treat people.
 I’m also old.
 I’m allowed to say that!
 I might be the oldest person in the office.
-If not, I’m up there.
+If not,

 I’ve seen some things.
 I’ve interacted with a lot of people.
 I like to think that I am good at working at Rustici.
 I can be independent.
 If I don’t have something to do, I will find something to do.
 If I can’t find something to do, I’ll clean the freaking kitchen.
 I don’t care.
 That’s what’s important.
 There’s always something.